JuliaManifolds/ManifoldsBase.jl/docs/src/decorator.md

 But it also inherits the functions defined for the plain embedding, for example checking some conditions for the validity of points and vectors.
 If it is even a submanifold, also further functions are inherited like the [`shortest_geodesic`](@ref).

-We use a variation of [Tim Holy's Traits Trick](https://github.com/JuliaLang/julia/issues/2345#issuecomment-54537633) (THTT) which takes into account this nestedness of traits.
+We use a variation of [Tim Holy's Traits Trick](https://github.com/JuliaLang/julia/issues/2345#issuecomment-54537633) (THTT) which takes into account kind of traits.

+To be precise we have a generic [`AbstractForwardingType`](@ref) to indicate that on the decorator manifold we want to (or not want to) forward a certain function.
+To add more semantics one can use subtypes of this type like [`AbstractEmbeddedForwardingType`](@ref) to indicate how to forward certain functions for the embedding type.

 ```@autodocs
 Modules = [ManifoldsBase]